 - Complete and sign the Test Accommodation Verification (TAV).

 - Read the Academic Integrity Policy on the back of the TAV form.

 - Meet with your classroom instructor to discuss accommodations, confirm who will administer the accommodation, and have your instructor sign the form.

-- Take the completed TAV form to the test proctor in DSS, SCS Building to schedule your exam time.
+- Take the completed TAV form to the test proctor in DSS, RSS Building to schedule your exam time.
 The proctor will review the testing policies, procedures and rules.

 - Accommodations will be approved by the counselor/advisor only if a disability-related need is clearly supported by current documentation.